 I conducted a series of tests with 8 different gunpowders in the 38 Super.
 Their burning rates spanned a wide range as shown in the table based on Hodgdon's rank in their burn rate chart.
 Titegroup was the fastest burning, Longshot was the slowest.
 Their charge weight required for a given velocity also varied considerably (see below).

 Remington 115 grain JHP bullets were loaded at 1.245 inches OAL.
 Three to four charge weights were loaded for each gunpowder.
 Rounds were fired from a 5 inch Kart barrel in a custom Para Ordnance double stack pistol.
-Recoil was measured by gun movement (proprietary method).
+Recoil was measured by gun movement in a Ransom Rest.

 Each gunpowder showed a unique recoil profile, as shown in the figure below.
 Faster gunpowders (lower lines) produced less gun movement than slower gunpowders (upper lines) for the same velocity.